elisa-aleman/elisa-aleman.github.io/en/_drafts/accessibility.md

 However... the original creators of Bionic Reading have made the access to their tool so expensive that it's prohibitive and of course... not accessible.

-So let me introduce you to... [**"Not Bionic Reading"**](https://not-br.neocities.org/), which is an open-source endeavor to make this method available to everyone.
+So let me introduce you to... [**"Not Bionic Reading"**](https://not-br.neocities.org/), which is a completely unrelated open-source endeavor to make a similar method available to everyone.

 Go ahead and test it and see if it makes it easier for you to read long documents!